 Solar panels are an investment in your home energy, so choosing the right type of equipment, as well as the right solar panel installer can make a huge difference in how long your investment can last.
 Solar panels have an average degradation rate of 0.5% per year, which means the rate of decline in power output.
 Of course, this depends on the type of panel, so choosing wisely will get you longer lasting solar panels.

 Since every piece of equipment is different, there isn’t a definitive answer on how long a solar panel will really last.
 However, you should be able to expect that your panels will last a couple of decades.
 This is one of the reasons you’ll want to choose high quality solar panels.
-For example, high quality panels like LG have a 25 year manufacturer warranty that will guarantee their production for the full 25 years.
+For example, high quality panels may have a 25 year manufacturer warranty that will guarantee their production for the full 25 years.

 Do solar panels really last 25 years?